MattiaPolli93/angular-app/README.md

 # AngularApp

+ "Angular - The Complete Guide" - A Udemy Course by Maximilian Schwarzmüller

+ ## Acknowledgements

+- **Maximilian Schwarzmüller**, at [Academind.com](https://academind.com/), for making this course available on [Udemy](https://www.udemy.com/course/the-complete-guide-to-angular-2)

+## Description

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.
+An Angular project of the course, generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.

 ## Development server